rapid7/metasploit-framework/How-to-use-Metasploit::Framework::Obfuscation::CRandomizer.md

 ## Modifier

+Also known as `Metasploit::Framework::Obfuscation::CRandomizer::Modifier`.

-The Modifier class decides how something should be modified, and actually modifies the source code.
+The Modifier class decides how something should be modified, and actually modifies the source code, for example: a function, different if statements, loops, nested blocks, etc.

+While the modifier walks through the source, it will randomly inject extra code (provided by the CodeFactory class) at each statement, until there are no more functions to modify.

 ## Parser